Mythical national championship: College basketball

 The national championship of collegiate basketball that is officially recognized by the main governing body for collegiate athletics in the United States, the NCAA, has been awarded to the champion of an annual national post-season tournament run by the NCAA since 1939.
-Prior to the advent of national post-season college basketball tournaments, beginning with the NAIA national men's basketball championship in 1937, the National Invitation Tournament (NIT) in 1938 and the NCAA tournament in 1939, virtually no third-party organizations selected basketball national champions.
+National post-season college basketball tournaments began in earnest with the NAIA national men's basketball championship in 1937, the National Invitation Tournament (NIT) in 1938, and the NCAA tournament in 1939.

 The Official NCAA Men's Basketball Records Book lists title selections of pre-tournament era teams by the Helms Athletic Foundation.
 The Helms Foundation's Bill Schroeder named a national champion from 1901 to 1982, with his selections from 1901 to 1941 being named retroactively in 1943 and 1957.
-The Helms champion, for the years in which the NIT and NCAA post-season tournaments were played, reflected the winners of the 1938 NIT and 1939 NIT, as well as the winners for all years of the NCAA Tournament except for 1939, 1940, 1944 and 1954.
+The Helms champion, for the years in which the NIT and NCAA post-season tournaments were played, reflected the winners of the 1938 NIT and 1939 NIT, as well as the winners for all years of the NCAA tournament except for 1939, 1940, 1944 and 1954.
 Most recently, the retroactive end-of-year Premo-Porretta Power Poll has provided the first national rankings of college basketball teams for the 1895–96 through the 1947–48 seasons.
-(No regular, recognized national polling took place prior to the establishment of the Associated Press Poll and the Coaches Poll for college basketball prior to the 1948–49 and 1950–51 seasons, respectively.)
+(No regular, recognized national polling took place prior to the establishment of the Associated Press poll and the coaches poll for college basketball prior to the 1948–49 and 1950–51 seasons, respectively.)
 The Premo-Porretta rankings were published in 2009 in the ESPN College Basketball Encyclopedia.
-As with the Helms selections, the Premo-Porretta poll recognized the 1938 and 1939 NIT Champions as national champions; in addition to 1939, the poll's national championship selections differed from the results of the NCAA Tournament in 1941, 1943, 1944, 1945, and 1947.
+As with the Helms selections, the Premo-Porretta poll recognized the 1938 and 1939 NIT champions as national champions; in addition to 1939, the poll's national championship selections differed from the results of the NCAA tournament in 1941, 1943, 1944, 1945, and 1947.

 During World War II, from 1943 to 1945, the NCAA, NIT and Madison Square Garden cooperated to host "mythical national championship games" between winners of each year's NCAA and NIT tournaments in order to benefit the American Red Cross' War Fund.
 The series was described by Ray Meyer, coach of the losing 1945 DePaul team, as "the games for the national championship".
 The NCAA champion prevailed in all three games.